realthinx/recrep/README.md

 ## What is it for?

-- Functional testing of event based applications and infrastructures
-- Regression testing of event based applications and infrastructures
+- Functional, regression and performance testing of event based applications and infrastructures
-- Performance testing
 - Reproducible simulation of event stream scenarios
 - Continuous event recording for resiliency enhancement
 - Audit event streams